Prestatyn: Origin of name

 The name Prestatyn derives from the Old English prēosta (the genitive plural of prēost 'priest') and tūn ('homestead'), and thus means 'the homestead of the priests'.
 It was recorded in the Domesday Book as Prestetone.
 Unlike similarly derived names in England, which generally lost their penultimate syllable and became Preston, the village's name developed a typically Welsh emphasis on the penultimate syllable and a modification of 'ton' to 'tyn', as also happened at Mostyn.

 History

 Prehistory

 There is evidence that the current town location has been occupied since prehistoric times.
 Prehistoric tools found in the caves of Graig Fawr, in the nearby village of Meliden, have revealed the existence of early human habitation in the area.

 Roman

-The Roman bathhouse is believed to be part of a fort on the road from Chester to Caernarfon.
-However, much of "Roman Prestatyn" has been destroyed as houses have been built over unexcavated land.
+Among a housing estate in the north of the town, there is a Roman bathhouse which may have been part of a fort on the road from Chester to Caernarfon.
+It was probably built by the Twentieth Legion around 120, and expanded around 150, as shown by stamped tiles with either the legion's name, or its boar insignia.
+Its cold plunge-bath was fed by a wooden aqueduct channel, while, nearby, the traces of timber buildings, as well as three bronze-smiths' workshops, have been found.
+The bathhouse was found in 1934, and when the housing estate was built in 1984, it was excavated and preserved.
+However, much of the rest of Roman Prestatyn has been destroyed as houses have been built over unexcavated land, so that the "Prestatyn Roman Bathhouse" is the only visible remnant of it.